 Dedicated to one of the world’s greatest writers, Edgar Allan Poe, Edgar’s Closet in Tuscaloosa, Alabama is housed inside a high school closet and is just 2 square metres in size.
 Despite its diminutive size, the museum has a surprisingly large number of objects – over 2000 – and includes artworks, designs, and memorabilia in a macabre ode to the mystery and delight of Edgar Allan Poe.

-Located inside the Casa della Luna Rossa or ‘House of the Red Moon’, one of the oldest houses in Monza, Italy, the Mimumo museum is just 2.29 square metres and is open 24/7, 365 days a year.
+Located inside the Casa della Luna Rossa or ‘House of the Red Moon’, one of the oldest houses in Monza, Italy, the Mimumo museum is just 2.29 square metres and is open 24/7, 365 days a year like the websites of online casinos.
 Created and curated by architect Luca Acquati, Mimumo was opened to showcase the works of both well-known and emerging artists.

 North Yorkshire: Phone Box Art Gallery